cloudblog004/fantasticfoodies/content/en/posts/1686-step-by-step-guide-to-prepare-any-night-of-the-week-chicken-parmesan-with-zucchini-spaghetti-low-carb.md

 - "Bake: chicken at 375 degrees for 10-12 minutes."
 - "Remove: chicken from oven, top with fresh mozarella, return to oven for 3 minutes (or until cheese is melted)."
 - "While chicken is in the oven, heat spaghetti sauce of your choice on stove, seasoning if desired."
-- "Use: spiralizer or julienne peeler to make zucchini &#34;noodles.&#34;"
+- "Use: spiralizer or julienne peeler to make zucchini *noodles.*"
 - "Sauté: zucchini noodles in 1 tsp olive oil, minced garlic, remaining garlic seasoning, and butter until cooked but slightly firm, stirring often."
 - "Add: spaghetti sauce to zucchini and stir, saving some sauce for topping."
-- "Plate: Zucchini &#34;noodles&#34;, chicken, additional sauce if desired."
+- "Plate: Zucchini *noodles*, chicken, additional sauce if desired."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe